top of page

 and Work

-I'm on the board of Kaleidoscope Youth Center, an LGBTQIA+ youth organization in Central Ohio.
+I've recently retired from the board of Kaleidoscope Youth Center, an LGBTQIA+ youth organization in Central Ohio, after several years of service.

 Together with Michele Abounader,